DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-reordering.md

 ## Column Reordering Setup

-To set up a simple Grid with column reordering enabled, you need to use the `ColumnOrderState`, `DragDropContext`, `TableView` and `TableRowDetail` plugins.
+You need to use the `ColumnOrderState`, `DragDropContext`, `TableView` and `TableRowDetail` plugins to set up a simple Grid with column reordering enabled.

 In the uncontrolled state mode, specify the initial column order by the `defaultOrder` property of the `ColumnOrderState` plugin.

-To enable end-user interactions the following setup is required:
+The following setup is required to enable end-user interactions:
-- set the `allowColumnReordering` property of the `TableView` plugin to true;
+- set the `TableView` plugin's `allowColumnReordering` property to true;
-- set the `allowDragging` property of the `TableHeaderRow` plugin to true.
+- set the `TableHeaderRow` plugin's `allowDragging` property to true.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/grid/demos/#/column-reordering/uncontrolled)